openedx-unsupported/devstack/docs/devstack_interface.rst

   + ``make dev.up`` or ``make up`` will bring up containers for *everything* in default devstack

+    When to use: Probably never, unless you are doing a full devstack level testing

   + ``make dev.up.<service1>+<service2>`` will bring up <service1>, <service2>, and their dependencies

   + ``make dev.up.without-deps.<service>`` will only bring up the <service> container